zelunzhang-melb/Workshop-7/README.md

 you'll see that the MVP transformation is occuring _after_ the wave transformation.

 Recall that `UNITY_MATRIX_MVP` captures three linear transformations "in sequence":
-1. Transforms vertices from model coordinates to world coordinates, derived from the rendered object's `Transform`.
+1. Transforms vertices from model coordinates to world coordinates, essentially the object's `Transform`.
 2. Transforms vertices from world coordinates to view coordinates, such that the camera is at (0, 0, 0) looking "forward" (identity transform).
 This is the _inverse_ of the camera game object's `Transform`.
 3. Projects vertices in view coordinates to normalised screen coordinates ("2D" space), either using perspective or orthographic projection.

-> **Info**<br>
+> **Note**<br>
-> It might surprise you that the MVP matrix is four dimensional (4x4), rather than three dimensional.
+> Given the world is 3D, it might surprise you that the MVP matrix is four dimensional (4x4).
 > At risk of over-simplifying some [complex but very interesting maths](https://en.wikipedia.org/wiki/Homogeneous_coordinates#Use_in_computer_graphics_and_computer_vision),
 > the core reason for this is that we are
 > capturing translation as part of the matrix, rather than keeping a separate vector alongside it.